open-webrtc-toolkit/owt-server/doc/servermd/Server.md

 ## 2.4 MCU configurations for public access {#Conferencesection2_4}

-Intel CS for WebRTC MCU server provides following settings in toml files to configure the network interfaces for public access.
+Intel CS for WebRTC MCU server provides the following settings in configuration files to configure the network interfaces for public access.

  **Table 2-7.
-Configuriton Items for Public Access** Configuriton Item|Location|Usage
+Configuriton Items for Public Access** Configuration Item|Location|Usage
 --------|--------|--------
-webrtc.network_interfaces|webrtc_agent/agent.toml|The network inferfaces of webrtc-agent which clients in public network can connect to webrtc.minport|webrtc_agent/agent.toml|The webrtc port range lowerbound for clients to connect through UDP webrtc.maxport|webrtc_agent/agent.toml|The webrtc port range upperbound for clients to connect through UDP nuve.port|nuve/nuve.toml|The port of nuve should be accessible in public network through TCP portal.hostname, portal.ip_address|portal/portal.toml|The hostname and ip address of portal for public access, hostname first if it is not empty. portal.port|portal/portal.toml|The port of portal for public access through TCP
+webrtc.network_interfaces|webrtc_agent/agent.toml|The network interfaces of webrtc-agent that clients in public network can connect to webrtc.minport|webrtc_agent/agent.toml|The webrtc port range lowerbound for clients to connect through UDP webrtc.maxport|webrtc_agent/agent.toml|The webrtc port range upperbound for clients to connect through UDP nuve.port|nuve/nuve.toml|The port of nuve should be accessible in public network through TCP portal.hostname, portal.ip_address|portal/portal.toml|The hostname and IP address of portal for public access; hostname first if it is not empty. portal.port|portal/portal.toml|The port of portal for public access through TCP

 ## 2.5 Security Recommendations {#Conferencesection2_5}